bywires/bywires-pelican/content/articles/backbone-for-invertebrates.md

 Tags: javascript, backbone, jquery
 Keywords: javascript, backbone, jquery

 Its 2013 and I'm about to talk about [Backbone.js](http://backbonejs.org/), a four year old library that isn't on the bleeding edge of anything.
 This isn't a post about Backbone.js so fans of [AngularJS](http://angularjs.org/), [Knockout](http://knockoutjs.com/), or new M-V-yadda-yadda-yadda framework can settle down.
-I want to focus we can learn from any system **like** Backbone.js.
+I want to focus on what we can learn from any system **like** Backbone.js.

 Backbone.js is a JavaScript library that separates data from display.
 It defines data in terms of Models and Collections [of Models].
 UI work is left to Views.
 Views generate HTML and react to user-initiated events like button clicks.
 Views may change Model and Collection data and they may react to changes to Model and Collection data.
 These changes are communicated using custom Events.
 [Backbone.js is not an MVC framework, but its close.](http://backbonejs.org/#FAQ-mvc)